Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 - Headaches

-The first is reactive hypoglycemia, which occurs when blood sugar levels drop in the hours following a meal and can be an early sign of diabetes.
+The first is reactive hypoglycemia, which occurs when glucose levels drop in the hours following a meal and can be an early sign of diabetes.

 The second is fasting hypoglycemia.
 This occurs when you are refraining from eating or when you’re sleeping.
 Several factors can cause this, including some medications like Beta-blockers or some antibiotics, excess alcohol, hypocortisolism, hypothyroidism, pregnancy, menopause, pancreatic tumors, and anorexia.